Bangsak Village and Chiang Mai

 Activities, diving & excursions

-The hotel has a beautiful pool that stretches down towards the beach and is a lovely spot in which to relax and switch off.
+The hotel has a beautiful pool that stretches down toward the beach and is a lovely spot in which to relax and switch off.

 This is a small resort where the emphasis is definitely on taking it easy and facilities are more limited than in the larger resorts.
 However guests can hire mountain bikes to explore the local area and the resort is happy to help arrange excursions for those who wish to be more active.